VladislavKorolchuk/Pet_shelter/README.md

 ***
 - [Telegram Bot API](https://core.telegram.org/bots/api)
-Описание проекта Project description

 ## Vulnerabilities and incorrect operation of the application
-If you find vulnerabilities or bugs in the bot, please send an email to our mail: 9329496@mail.ru, они будут оперативно устранены.
+If you find vulnerabilities or bugs in the bot, please send an email to our mail: 9329496@mail.ru, they will be promptly removed.

 ### For more information about the structure of the project, you can get (https://github.com/VladislavKorolchuk/Pet_shelter/wiki).
 ***